paralympics/pvsas-user-guide/docs/athletes/classification.md

 those athletes who undergo classification at the same panel.

-As soon as the classification panel has passed – this means, the end date of the classification panel is in the past – the respective classifiers won’t be able to access the files anymore.
+As soon as the classification panel has passed – this means, the end date of the classification panel is in the past – the respective classifiers won’t be able to access the files any more.
 The files are again fully protected unless athletes and classifiers are assigned to a new upcoming event.

 When immediate action is required for a classifier or athlete, the respective person just needs to be unassigned from the panel.